webplatform/docs-wpd/Community/Meetings/General/index.md

 * Finished
 4. ACTION (carried forward): determine a set of properties we know to be complex outliers
 * Finished
-5. ACTION: JULEE to send out email to public list to get input regarding spec status
+5. ACTION: JULEE to send out email to public list to get input regarding spec status  (DONE)
 * Finished
 6. ACTION: Shepazu to investigate cloud infrastructure and latency as possible roots of session bug
 * Investigated with help from HP Cloud people, no resolution as yet.
 Ongoing.